Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch02_Logic_for_geometric_proofs.md

 Truth tables can be used not only for binary operations but for more complex logical expressions, e.g. let $p$, $q$, $r$ be three logical statements, a truth table can be made for the expression $p \land (\neg q \lor r)$, this truth table would have $8$ rows, one for each possible combination of the logical values of $p$, $q$, and $r$, and with the logical value of the expression $p \land (\neg q \lor r)$ in the last column.

-## Equality and congruence properties, two column proofs (Propiedades de la igualdad y la congruencia, demostraciones a dos columnas)
+## Equality and congruence properties, operation properties, two column proofs (Propiedades de la igualdad y la congruencia, propiedades de las operaciones, demostraciones a dos columnas)
 [Ch02_S04](https://www.ck12.org/reader/reader-index.html#section/2932928/2.4/9549314)

 (Propiedades de la igualdad)